moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 ## if I mistakenly enter "dmdmdm@dmdmdm" (invalid email) during signup, no error is shown, and it doesnt log me in or take me directly to the app after signup, yet the user was created
 Impact 2 - always catch and "surface" all errors to the user. the fact that I can enter an incorrect email and this error is not surfaced to the user indicates that there is an area of code that is not covered by error catching and handling code.
   * note: this kind of thing is why DEVs need testing, to catch unexpected errors like this.
 I only noticed it because I used an invalid email.
+Effort 2: i'll catch the error of invalid email, but for a valid email once you sign up, it directing straight to the app. you can double check!

 ## option to delete account
-Impact 3 - option to delete is "de rigueur" for user apps
+Impact 3 - option to delete is "de rigueur" for user apps Effort 3

 ## User Profile page: display the users email (not editable, unless you have a feature to update the email on the account)
 Impact 2 - always provide user all the information. what if user forgets which email user used to create the account